Exemptions

 To receive this exemption, you must:

-• Have lived on the property, which is your principal residence, on or before January 1 of the tax year; otherwise, the value may be assessed for the portion of the year that it was owner occupied.
+• Have lived on the property, which is your principal residence, on or before January 1 of the tax year.
+New Construction will be pro-rated based on Certificate of Occupancy.

 Homestead Improvement Exemption